StampDutyBack logoStampDutyBack

 DIY Claim Pack — £19.99 flat fee

 A one-off £19.99.
 You keep 100% of the refund.
-Best for well-evidenced chattels claims of modest value.
+For buyers who prefer to handle their own claim end-to-end.

 HMRC online tool — free